patrickmineault/industry/matlab.md

 ### Make it social

 People don't realize how social programming is.
-As a software enginner at Google, I:
+As a software engineer at Google, I:

 * Learned about the core tooling in seminars with other engineers
 * Had people review my code